Last Updated on November 7, 2023 by Eva Maria

 - Pine cones: a symbol of cleansing, purification, and protection.
 They are also known to bring prosperity and wealth.
-Because of their shape, ancient people associated them with Pineal Gland and the spiritual center of our soul.
-They assist in spiritual awakening, heightening the consciousness, and enlightened path.
+Because of their shape, ancient people associated them with the Pineal Gland and the spiritual center of our soul.
+They assist in spiritual awakening, heightening consciousness, and enlightening the path.

 - Oranges are one of the most common Yule symbols.
 They are associated with love, luck, and money.
 People also can use oranges in divination.
-You can ask yes/no type of question and count the seeds inside.
+You can ask a yes/no type of question and count the seeds inside.
 If the number is even, the answer is no, if odd – yes!

 - Holly is a great protective plant.
-It can guard your place against lightings and evil magic.
+It can guard your place against lighting and evil magic.
 Placed on an altar will bring luck and prosperity to your home.

 - Evergreens are the only plants that stay green throughout winter, therefore they are a symbol of life, immortality, protection, and luck.
 During Yule, you can decorate your house with plants such as fir, pine, and spruce to bring a bit of liveliness into your household.

-- Mistletoe can be placed on your altar to bring protection, love, and health towards your way.
+- Mistletoe can be placed on your altar to bring protection, love, and health your way.

 - Ivy is great for protection and healing.
 It is a feminine plant that pairs well with masculine holly.
 They can both be used to bring love into your home.

-- Colors: red (strength, fire, relating to sun, passion, joy, renewal), green (immortality, life, healing, finances, and luck), white (snow, ice, new beginnings, rebirth), gold (sun conquering darkness, abundance, wealth).
+- Yule Colors: red (strength, fire, relating to the sun, passion, joy, renewal), green (immortality, life, healing, finances, and luck), white (snow, ice, new beginnings, rebirth), gold (sun conquering darkness, abundance, wealth).
 You can place candles in these colors and lighten your altar with corresponding intentions.

-- Crystals: clear quartz, citrine, bloodstone, snowflake obsidian
+- Yule Crystals: clear quartz, citrine, bloodstone, snowflake obsidian

 Making magical spiced hot chocolate

 There is nothing more heartwarming than a cup of spiced hot chocolate.
-Is a lovely drink for all these cold months and the recipe can be matched with your taste preferences.
+A lovely drink for all these cold months and the recipe can be matched your taste preferences.
 You can add as many or as few spices as you wish.
 I like to use a bit of chili to give extra heating power to my drink.

 - chocolate powder